SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/01-Data-Types.md

 * **Value**: every variable holds a value

-Non-primitive data types hold references to the location of a value in memory
+Non-primitive data types hold references to the location of a value in memory.

 [/slide]